nuwavetech/nonstop-integration-showcase/web-app/README.md

   "baseUrl": "http://your-host:your-service-port"
 }
 ```
-Note that the port specified should be the service port on which the ACME Service is deployed, not the the Server Console port.
+Note that the port specified should be the service port on which the Payment Card Simulation service is deployed, not the the Server Console port.
 After configuring the port, you may need to refresh your browser in order for the change to take effect.